elasticio/elasticio.github.io/content/_getting-started/webhooks-flow.md

 ## Securing your webhooks

-As discussed above webhhoks can be secured with credentials.
+As discussed above webhooks can be secured with credentials.
 There are four types of webhook credentials:

 *   `No Auth` - used to make the webhook URL accessible by anyone,